o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    The choice is content specific, with the redundant GPU cost increasing as vertex density increases.
 The choice also depends on if the GPU is the bottleneck, if the vertex shader is the bottleneck, and if the vertex shader is bandwidth bound or arithmetic logic unit (ALU) bound.
    {{< /note >}}

-1. Call the function in our `ProcessBending` function.
-Inside the conditional, add a call to our wind function:
+1. Call the function in your `ProcessBending` function.
+Inside the conditional, add a call to your wind function:

    ```hlsl
    if (o_color_isBound)